 The grant is available to individuals and organisations in the town for education, the advancement of science, learning music and other arts within the borough.

 There are also two Higher Education Student Support Scholarships available each year to assist young people of Burnley who have gone into further education in the borough, and who have achieved a place at a higher education institution.

-For the scholarships, students must be nominated by their previous school or college, and have demonstrated academic achievement, contribution to school / college life and / or difficulty in financing their higher education.
+For the student scholarships, students must be nominated by their previous school or college, and have demonstrated academic achievement, contribution to school/college life and/or difficulty in financing their higher education.

 In conjunction with preparing an application please also read the 'Privacy Notice' in downloads opposite detailing how we will use the information you provide to us as part of an application.

-A joint advisory committee will consider all applications, and this committee will have three County Councillors, two Burnley Councillors and two trustees of the fund who will make a joint decision.
+A joint advisory committee will consider all applications, and this committee will have three County Councillors, two Burnley Councillors and four Trustees of the bequest who will make a joint decision.